We’ve compiled the most common fees so you know exactly what to expect when starting your Alaska LLC.

 With our partners at Avalara, we can give you a Business License Report to help you determine what specific licenses, permits, and registrations you’ll need.

-For just $49, we can form your Alaska LLC for you in just minutes.
-No LegalZoom promo code required: Pay just $49 plus filing fees for fast LLC formation in Alaska.
+Starting at $0, we can form your Alaska LLC for you in just minutes.
+No LegalZoom promo code required: Pay just $0 plus filing fees for fast LLC formation in Alaska.

 Yes.
 Failure to pay your fees on time can result in additional penalties such as: